Bacterial Viruses: Exploitation for Biocontrol and Therapeutics

 Bacteriophages (phages) provide an increasingly recognised important option for the treatment of antibiotic resistant infections.
 This chapter will discuss key points in the history of phage therapy but will primarily focus on current advancements in phage therapeutics.
 We discuss compassionate use of phage therapy in the United States, Europe and Australia for severe infections caused by antibiotic resistant Acinetobacter baumannii, Carbapenemase-producing Klebsiella pneumoniae and multidrug resistant (MDR) Pseudomonas aeruginosa, among others.
 Challenges for implementation of phage therapy include the need for further development of therapeutic phage products in an appropriate manner for the current technology as well as clinical studies addressing gaps in the knowledge, especially in terms of dose, distribution, immune response, and legal framework, while drawing on the extensive history of phage used in other countries.
 Phage therapy has the potential to address a serious unmet need which has a significant economic impact, particularly the significant morbidity and mortality associated with antibiotic resistant infections.

-2. Phage Therapy: The Pharmacology of Antibacterial Viruses
+2. Phage Therapy: The Pharmacology of Antibacterial Viruses Free download

 Katarzyna Danis-Wlodarczyk, Krystyna Dąbrowska and Stephen T. Abedon

 Pharmacology can be differentiated into two key aspects, pharmacodynamics and pharmacokinetics.
 Pharmacodynamics describes a drug's impact on the body while pharmacokinetics describes the body's impact on a drug.
 Another way of understanding these terms is that pharmacodynamics is a description of both the positive and negative consequences of drugs attaining certain concentrations in the body while pharmacokinetics is concerned with our ability to reach and then sustain those concentrations.
-Unlike the drugs for which these concepts were developed, including antibiotics, the bacteriophages (or 'phages') that we consider in this chapter are not chemotherapeutics but instead are the viruses of bacteria.
+Unlike the drugs for which these concepts were developed, including antibiotics, the bacteriophages (or 'phages') that we consider here are not chemotherapeutics but instead are the viruses of bacteria.
 Here we review the pharmacology of these viruses, particularly as they can be employed to combat bacterial infections (phage therapy).
 Overall, an improved pharmacological understanding of phage therapy should allow for more informed development of phages as antibacterial 'drugs', allow for more rational post hoc debugging of phage therapy experiments, and encourage improved design of phage therapy protocols.
 Contrasting with antibiotics, however, phages as viruses impact individual bacterial cells as single virions rather than as swarms of molecules, and while they are killing bacteria, bacteriophages also can amplify phage numbers, in situ.
 Explorations of phage therapy pharmacology consequently can often be informed as well by basic principles of the ecological interactions between phages and bacteria as by study of the pharmacology of drugs.
 Bacteriophages in phage therapy thus can display somewhat unique as well as more traditional pharmacological aspects, as we consider here.

 3. Human Gut Bacteriophages: Peacekeepers and Warriors at the Microbiota-Gut Interface